dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/reports/Selfie.md

 token.transfer(address(pool), amount);
 ```

-2- After deploying the attacker contract, I generated the calldata for the `drainAllFunds()` function and set it to the `attackData` state variable in the attacker contract.
+After deploying the attacker contract, I generated the calldata for the `drainAllFunds()` function and set it to the `attackData` state variable in the attacker contract.

-3- Then called the function in the attacker contract that takes the loan, which executes the actions in `receiveTokens()`, those described in step 1.
+Call the function in the attacker contract that takes the loan, which executes the actions in `receiveTokens()`, those described in step 1.

-4- After this I waited 2 days using the rpc `evm_increaseTime` request (acceptable as it's a testnet environment, in the real world 2 days have to pass)
+Wait 2 days using the rpc `evm_increaseTime` request (acceptable as it's a testnet environment, in the real world 2 days have to pass)

-5- Execute the governance action calling `executeAction()` with the corresponding `actionId`.
+Execute the governance action calling `executeAction()` with the corresponding `actionId`.

 This will drain the funds and transfer them to the attacker address.